 Here is a list of 17 simple backpacking meals.
 You can find most ingredients at your average grocery store.
 Some meals don't require a stove at all - others just hot water.
 Feel free to mix and match any ingredients.
 Your backpacking meals need to be easy, lightweight and nutritious.
-See our full list of 31 Backpacking Food Ideas, our 5-Day Ultralight Meal Plan and App Trials' 3 Ingredient Meals.
+See our full list of 31 Backpacking Food Ideas and the 5-Day Ultralight Meal Plan.

 1. Eggs and Bacon